cailllev/PA/README.md

-# PA_MTD
+# PA
-This is a repository for work on the PA MTD and for information exchange between students and supervisors.
+This is a repository for work on the PA and for information exchange between students and supervisors.

 The paper is the PA_MTD.pdf.